Contemplating coverage?

 Liberty Home Guard is our pick as the better home warranty provider for most homeowners shopping independently in 2026.
 But it's a more nuanced call than it might appear.

 2-10 Home Buyers Warranty is a legitimate company with a real track record.
-Its A+ BBB rating, "Even If" service fee guarantee, competitive entry pricing, and deep roots in the real estate and builder market give it genuine credibility — especially for homebuyers who receive a 2-10 plan bundled into a transaction.
+Its A+ BBB rating, 'Even If' service fee guarantee, competitive entry pricing, and deep roots in the real estate and builder market give it genuine credibility — especially for homebuyers who receive a 2-10 plan bundled into a transaction.
 In that context, it's a solid baseline of protection worth holding onto.

 Where LHG pulls ahead for the independent homeowner is in the combination of things that matter most day-to-day: more transparent coverage, a stronger workmanship guarantee, complete service coverage that eliminates hidden costs, a wider add-on catalog for customization, and a customer satisfaction track record that's hard to match in this industry.
 When you're shopping on your own terms, those differences are hard to overlook.